MicrosoftDocs/win32/desktop-src/cossdk/removing-a-component-from-a-com--application.md

 ---
-Description: 'You can use the Component Services administrative tool to remove components from a COM+ application.' ms.assetid: '3a107cd6-ef46-42ea-9238-434d0254a7bb'
+Description: You can use the Component Services administrative tool to remove components from a COM+ application. ms.assetid: 3a107cd6-ef46-42ea-9238-434d0254a7bb
-title: Removing a Component from a COM+ Application
+title: Removing a Component from a COM+ Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Removing a Component from a COM+ Application